harness/developer-hub/docs/frequently-asked-questions/harness-faqs/cloud-cost-management-faqs.md

 #### How to provision/size the proxy VM?

-You can configure the default instance type offered by the different cloud providers according to your preference based on the expected traffic.
+You can choose an instance type of your preference as the proxy from the different types of instances offered by each of the cloud provider based on the expected traffic.